How to Maintain Your Weatherstripping the Right WayAdmin

-Weatherstripping isn’t a fun or sexy part of car restoration (or for your daily driver either) but it is a big part of the end result of your project.
+Weatherstripping may not be as fun or sexy as the glimmering light from shiny wheels and chrome parts, but it will have a big impact on the end result of your project.
 I’d say weatherstripping isn’t really something you appreciate most of the time….. unless it fails.

 Weatherstripping is made of rubber (more specifically, ours is made of 100% EPDM rubber with no fillers) and goes around the doors, windows, trunk and other various openings of your car or truck to seal between the interior of your ride and all the things Mother Nature has to offer outside (water, dirt, wind, etc).

 For doors and trunks, a squishy sponge rubber is used and has a little give in it to allow for compression for a good seal.
 For windows and windshields, a dense, hard rubber is used sealing out all that rain water beating directly down on them.

 Failing weatherstripping can cause a lot of problems: